Planets in astrology

 To ancient astrologers, the planets represented the will of the deities and their direct influence upon human affairs.
 To modern astrologers, the planets can represent basic drives or urges in the subconscious, or energy flow regulators representing dimensions of experience.
 They express themselves with different qualities in the 12 signs of the zodiac and in the 12 houses.
 The planets are also related to each other in the form of aspects.

 Modern astrologers differ on the source of the correlations between planetary positions and configurations, on the one hand, and characteristics and destinies of the natives, on the other.
 Hone writes that the planets exert it directly through gravitation or another, unknown influence.
-Others hold that the planets have no direct influence in themselves, but are mirrors of basic organizing principles in the universe.
-In other words, the basic patterns of the universe repeat themselves everywhere, in fractal-like fashion, and As above, so below.
+Others hold that the planets have no direct influence on themselves, but are mirrors of basic organizing principles in the universe.
+In other words, the basic patterns of the universe repeat themselves everywhere, in a fractal-like fashion, and as above, so below.
 Therefore, the patterns that the planets make in the sky reflect the ebb and flow of basic human impulses.
 The planets are also associated, especially in the Chinese tradition, with the basic forces of nature.